Engr-Asad-Hussain/oop/composition.md

 ### Problems with the inheritance technique
 > [!IMPORTANT]
 > You already see where this is leading to issues.
-Because one thing we didn't really solve is the ```code duplication```, because if you look at ```FreelancerWithCommission```, and you look at ```SalariedEmployeeWithCommission``` these classes are more or less the same.
+Because one thing we didn't really solve is the ***code duplication***, because if you look at ```FreelancerWithCommission```, and you look at ```SalariedEmployeeWithCommission``` these classes are more or less the same.
 Basically, the only difference is that they're a subclass of another class. ```SalariedEmployeeWithCommission``` one is a subclass of ```SalariedEmployee```. ```FreelancerWithCommission``` is a subclass of ```Freelancer```.
 So code duplication, we didn't really solve.

 > [!IMPORTANT]
-> Another issue by doing this with inheritance that basically for every variation that we're going to add, we're going to get this explosion of subclasses.
+> Another issue by doing this with inheritance that basically for every variation that we're going to add, we're going to get this ***explosion of subclasses***.
 For example, suppose you also want to have a yearly bonus that's included with the pay, then you would get a lots and lots of subclasses, like ```FreelancerWithCommissionWithoutBonus```, ```SalariedEmployeeWithoutCommissionWithBonus```, etc, etc.

 So in the end, that kind of approach doesn't really work.
 And that's also the crux of what it means when we say ```favour composition over inheritance```.
-If you use inheritance too much to separate the responsibilities in this way, it means you're going to end up with this huge hierarchy of subclasses and it's going to be really difficult to deal with also because inheritance actually introduces a lot of coupling because for example, here the ```FreelancerWithCommission``` uses again the ```compute_pay``` from the super class ```super().compute_pay()```, so it assumes things about what compute pay does and superclass does.
+If you use inheritance too much to separate the responsibilities in this way, it means you're going to end up with this huge hierarchy of subclasses and it's going to be really difficult to deal with also because ***inheritance actually introduces a lot of coupling*** because for example, here the ```FreelancerWithCommission``` uses again the ```compute_pay``` from the super class ```super().compute_pay()```, so it assumes things about what compute pay does and superclass does.
 That's what happens when you do this with inheritance.

 ### Technique 2: Composition
-let's look at another option, which is composition.
+let's look at another option, which is ```composition```.
 And with composition, we're not creating hierarchies of classes, we're trying to separate out the concepts and then combine them in meaningful ways.
 In this case, we have a few different concepts.
 Whereas the employee, with the employee data, we have the employee payment structure, which is either hourly or salaried, or on Freelancer basis.
-And we have the Commission, which is based on the number of contracts that an employee has landed.
+And we have the commission, which is based on the number of contracts that an employee has landed.
 So what you can do, instead of using inheritance to combine all these things, you could also create separate class hierarchies for each of these three different things and then combine them later on, what you could do in this example is create a commission class and a contract class and combine them with the employee class later on.
 So first thing I'm going to create a commission class.

 ```py